MatthiasDfnr/mainzedpresentation/README.md

 # mainzedpresentation

+firefox only!
+font arimo has to be installed on local system

 ## current syntax
 The available syntax is mainly [markdown](https://guides.github.com/features/mastering-markdown/), with some added tags for our specific needs.
 ### Headings